 6. EXCHANGE OFFICES

 Big shame of Prague!
 You need to be careful.
 There are many exchange offices downtown however some of them are simply and officially ripping people off.
 Their daily routine.
 Please note that fair price for 1 Euro is currently around 25 CZK and more.
 Use your calculator on your smart phone and count before you give them money.
 Don´t sign anything, don´t rush, don´t pay them any commision.
-My recommended place where to get fair rate is Exchange.cz close to Old Town Sq.
+Recommended place where to get fair exchange rate is Exchange.cz close to Old Town Sq.
 That´s where I always go to change my money.
-I wrote an extra blog post about it.
+I´ve already written a special blog post about this place.
 You can also use ATMs, but only those branded by Czech banks (AirBank, Česká Spořitelna, Moneta, Komerční banka, etc…).
+Definitely avoid tricky ATMs branded with Euronet Worldwide logo.
+Once their machines detect foreign card, they will charge you high fees, give you low exchange rate and will also push you to withdraw high amount of money (e.g. 10 000 CZK which is ca. 50 % of an average Czech salary, you really don´t need so much cash!!).
 And please never ever exchange money in the street!!!!

 I should write an extra chapter about local taxi drivers (especially about those doing their business downtown).
 But to make this paragraph shorter I will give you a simple advise: never take a taxi in the street.
 Either call it via dispatch or via your hotel front desk.
 But the best option is to use Uber or Liftago and leave the greasy taxi drivers behind.
 To make it clearer, taxi drivers are well known for their disgusting ripping people off.
 Please don´t support them, this is the biggest of Prague tourist traps!